The Global Indian Sunday, July 5 2026

 Vivek Salunkhe’s defining culinary lesson came in France, where working under Chef Raymond Blanc instilled in him a lifelong respect for ingredients and classical technique.
 Experience in Monaco further refined his understanding of luxury dining and storytelling through food.
 But Salunkhe always intended to return to India, carrying global precision back to familiar soil.

-In Bengaluru, he opened Crackle Kitchen, an intimate, omakase-style space built around seasonal produce, open-fire cooking, and narrative dining.
+In Bengaluru, the Indian chef opened Crackle Kitchen, an intimate, omakase-style space built around seasonal produce, open-fire cooking, and narrative dining.
 His return is about raising the bar in India with training teams, setting consistent standards, and proving that world-class technique can live comfortably within Indian culinary instinct.
 Crackle represents his belief that discipline, not spectacle, is the true mark of excellence.
 Read More

 Anuj Sarkar